-Configuration Setting: In the Configuration Setting, the following settings are available: Product Name, MAC Address, IP Address, Subnet Mask, Gateway, Set Trap to (Trapping IP Address), System name, Location, Password and DHCP ON/OFF (OFF is default).(?)
+Configuration Setting: In the Configuration Setting, the following settings are available: Product Name, MAC Address, IP Address, Subnet Mask, Gateway, Set Trap to (Trapping IP Address), System name, Location, Password, Group Interval and DHCP ON/OFF (OFF is default).
+All of value in this dialog are design to setting switch not SmartConsole Utility.
+The Group Interval send IGMP v1 report packet by switch, it is for SmartConsole Utility to discovery our switch when we in IGMP protocol, zero means disable Group Interval, and 120~1225 means send IGMP v1 report according the value which unit is seconds.